SlimKen/android_device_nothing_galaga/README.md

     [ ] Fastbootd

-## After you've built a custom recovery using this tree, you can enter the following command in fastboot to flash it
+## This is a recovery-as-vendor_boot image, you can enter the following command in fastboot to flash it

 ```
 fastboot flash vendor_boot vendor_boot.img